robmccoll/dfago/README.md

       ... array of transitions which are...
       ["s:exact_string_match", "destination_state_name"],
       ["r:.*regex_match", "destination_state_name"],
+      ["f:lua_function:argument1", "destination_state_name"]
     ]

 The top level [dfa] object will include the name of the starting state and a few optional fields described below.
 Destination states must be valid names.
 In a given state, the current input will be matched against each transition until the first match.
-Matches can either be exact strings (prefixed with 's:') or regular expression matches (prefixed with 'r:').
+Matches can be exact strings (prefixed with 's:'), regular expression matches (prefixed with 'r:'), or Lua function callse (prefixed with 'f:' and formatted as 'f:function\_name:argument\_string).
 If no match is made, the DFA will remain in the current state by default.
 When all inputs have been consumed, the accept value of the current state is returned.

+Lua functions must match the signature:

+    function (str1, str2)
+      return bool
+    end

+These will be called with the argument embedded in the transition as str1 and the input as str2.
+The functions are pulled from defaultlib.lua and any files passed to dfa.AddLua().
+If the function returns true, the transition is considered matched to the input and will be taken.
+Otherwise, the DFA will continue searching for transition matches.

     [dfa]
     start = "start_state_name"